MackKaputo/Exerice-tracker/README.md

 # Exerice-tracker

-A simple REACT application used to track worro=out exercises
+A simple REACT-NodeJS application used to track workout exercises